 When trying to obtain a PCR motion in the Garden State, you first have to raise a motion before the same judge that presided over your case the first time and rendered sentencing.
 Oftentimes, the same prosecutor who represented the state during your initial case will return once more as well.

-First you need to establish that your original attorney made mistakes.
+First, you need to establish that your original attorney made mistakes.
 Then the judge will hold a series of evidentiary hearings.
 At these proceedings, your previous lawyer and other witnesses will testify before the judge as to what happened while trying your case.
 At this point, you need to prove that not only did your former attorney make a mistake, but it was so egregious that it constituted a level of negligence unmatched by any reasonable attorney.
-If this occurs, the judge will grand a petition for Post Conviction Relief.
+If this occurs, the judge will grant a petition for Post Conviction Relief.

 At that time, your case is put back onto the trial list.
 While it’s rare that cases are dismissed in this manner, PCR’s have been known to help individuals who were the victims of poor legal defense obtain a more beneficial plea.